 To solve this problem, major newspaper companies adopted "boilerplate text" or simply boilerplate term.
 These were metal plates with text stamped to share articles or text portions with other publishers easily.

-These metal plates were attached to a cylinder press to produce a print.
+These metal plates were attached to a cylinder printing press to produce a print.

 What does it have to do with software development?